River-class destroyer (2030s): Selected and rejected bids

 In October 2018, the group led by BAE Systems and Lockheed Martin Canada and offering the Type 26, was selected as the preferred design.
+However, after Alion Canada, one of the failed bidders, began litigation in November 2018, the government was ordered to postpone any discussion of contracts until the investigation by the Canadian International Trade Tribunal was complete.
+The Trade Tribunal dismissed the complaint for lack of standing on 31 January 2019, Alion appealed the decision to Federal Court, but discontinued its challenge in November 2019.

-In February 2019, the design and design team for Canada's future surface combatant had been determined and the corresponding contracts were awarded.
+In February 2019, the design and design team were determined and corresponding contracts were awarded.

 Construction

-Given the need to fully develop the Canadian design, tool up the shipyard and first complete the preceding eight-vessel Arctic Offshore Patrol Ship project, the envisaged start date for construction is in 2025 with the first vessel to enter service in the early 2030s.
+Given the need to fully develop the Canadian design, tool up the shipyard and first complete the preceding eight-vessel Arctic Offshore Patrol Ship project, the envisaged start date for construction was in 2025 with the first vessel to enter service in the early 2030s.

 On 28 June 2024, construction on the production test module began at Irving Shipbuilding and the names of the first 3 ships were announced.
 This module will be used to test and streamline building processes.
 The lessons learned from this process would then be applied in order to enable the start of full-rate production, which began in April 2025.
-Delivery of the first River-class destroyer, HMCS Fraser, is expected in the early 2030s, with the first nine ships projected to be built by 2040.
+A keel-laying ceremony for the first River-class destroyer, the future HMCS Fraser, followed in June 2026.
+Delivery of the first ship is expected in the early 2030s, with the first nine ships projected to be built by 2040.
 The final ship, of a projected total of 15 destroyers, is expected to be delivered by 2050.

+As of March 2025, Irving Shipbuilding Inc. has received multiple contracts totaling $12.87 billion for the construction of the ships.
+The contract for batch one of the ships totaled $8 billion, including taxes, and as of June 2025 the Canadian government spent approximately $4.92 billion of the contract values.